MicrosoftDocs/msix-docs/msix-src/package/create-app-package-with-makeappx-tool.md

 Based on your installation path of the SDK, this is where **MakeAppx.exe** is on your Windows 10 PC:
 - C:\Program Files (x86)\Windows Kits\10\bin\\&lt;build number&gt;\\&lt;architecture&gt;\makeappx.exe

 where &lt;architecture&gt; = x86, x64, arm, ar64 or chpe.
-Alternatively, it may located in:
+Alternatively, it may be located in:
 - C:\Program Files (x86)\Windows Kits\10\App Certification Kit\makeappx.exe

 ### MakeAppx.exe syntax and options